Robust switching sales power strong quarter for Cisco

-Network equipment maker Cisco Systems Inc (CSCO.O) reported stronger-than-expected quarterly revenue and profit as demand for switching equipment and routers helped make up for weak spending by the company's traditional telecom customers.
+Network equipment maker Cisco Systems Inc reported stronger-than-expected quarterly revenue and profit as demand for switching equipment and routers helped to make up for weak spending by the company's traditional telecom customers.

-Cisco, which saw its shares rise 5.6 percent in extended trading on Wednesday, has been trying to make a transition toward a new cycle of high-end switches and routers.
+Cisco, whose shares were up 5.6 percent in extended trading on Wednesday, has been trying to make a transition toward a new cycle of high-end switches and routers.

-""We executed very well in a tough environment, and I'd say our strategy is playing out like we expected," Chief Financial Officer Kelly Kramer told Reuters.

-"They are seeing very robust switching sales," Needham & Co analyst Alex Henderson told Reuters, adding that this was good news for others in the sector such as Infoblox Inc (BLOX.N), Gigamon Inc (GIMO.N) and F5 Networks Inc (FFIV.O).
+"They are seeing very robust switching sales," Needham & Co analyst Alex Henderson told Reuters, adding that this was good news for others in the sector such as Infoblox Inc, Gigamon Inc and F5 Networks Inc.

 Revenue from services, which includes the company's software and cloud offerings, rose 4.6 percent to $2.86 billion.